Manifold-based isogeometric analysis basis functions with prescribed sharp features: Conformal maps

 \section{Conformal maps}

 In this section we briefly motivate the quasi-conformal map used throughout this paper; see also~\cite{needham1998visual} for a general visually orientated introduction to complex analysis.
-In contrast to the conformal map used in Majeed et al.~\cite{majeedCirak:2016} the quasi-conformal map is not angle-preserving, but it is infinitely smooth except at the extraordinary vertex.
-Or expressed differently, with a conformal map an infinitesimal circle is mapped to a circle whereas a quasi-conformal map maps it to an ellipse.
+In contrast to the conformal map used in Majeed and Cirak~\cite{majeedCirak:2016} the quasi-conformal map is not angle-preserving, but it is infinitely smooth except at the extraordinary vertex.
+With a conformal map an infinitesimal circle is mapped to a circle whereas with a quasi-conformal map it is mapped to an ellipse.
 The quasi-conformal map is essential for the introduced new chart domains, which are necessary for the construction of the creased basis functions.
 As discussed, three different quasi-conformal maps~$\vec{\varPsi}^{\textrm{I}}_j$,~$\vec{\varPsi}^{\textrm{II}}_j$ and~$\vec{\varPsi}^{\textrm{III}}_j$ are needed to map the reference element~$\Box$ onto elements in the chart domains~$\hat \Omega_j$ according to